Ongoing dangers to our

 Of particular concern is avgas, fuel which also contains lead.
 Avgas is used in small piston engine planes or small helicopters.

 Lead was removed from automobile fuel beginning in the 1970s when lead was identified as a stunningly toxic metal.
 However, is widely used in aviation fuel in the U.S. today.

 More than 50 percent of the lead in the air in the United States today is from emissions from piston-engines planes.

-Despite avowals for years by the FAA to approve non-leaded fuel for aviation use, the aviation world is still waiting.
+Despite avowals for years by the FAA to approve non-leaded fuel for aviation use in the USA, propeller plane users are still waiting.

 Noise impacts health in many ways

 The incessant loud low-flying aircraft create noise and visual pollution, impinging on the mental well-being of thousands of Long Islanders living beneath flight paths on the East End and all the way to NYC.

 ▪ cardiovascular effects that may arise as a consequence of stress caused by noise;

 ▪ sleep disturbance, where sleep patterns are disturbed and conscious and premature awakenings may occur;

 ▪ noise related annoyance that can cause negative emotions;